Vibecodr basics

 Params let one vibe adapt to different contexts.

-A vibe can respond to runtime parameters without pretending to be a separate backend system.
+A vibe can adapt to where it is opened without pretending to be some entirely different project.

 It is attached to a post, so distribution is built in.